lcsanford/lcsanford.github.io/_publications/2011-Water-Governance.md

 ---
-title: "Water governance and IWRM"
+title: "Putting the cart before the horse: Water governance and IWRM"
 collection: publications
 permalink: /publication/2011-Water-Governance
 excerpt: 'This paper examines the use of the term "water governance" in recent literature and proposes a more refined definition.'